JoseAdrianRodriguezGonzalez/Introduccion_ML/Lineal_regression/readme.md

 $$y=\beta_0+\beta_1x_i$$
 The linear regression follows a simple lineal function.
 With this aim, we can have several of its properties, such as the slop and intercept.

-Now, we are agree, that $x_i$, is an element from a big vector denominated as $*X*$, thus, it can be simplified this expression as
+Now, we are agree, that $x_i$, is an element from a big vector denominated as $X$, thus, it can be simplified this expression as

 $$Y=\beta X$$